Section 8 Participant Obligations

 A. Supplying Required Information

-- The family must supply any information requested by the NCH or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition in accordance with HUD requirements.
+- The family must supply any information requested by the NCHA or HUD for use in a regularly scheduled reexamination or interim reexamination of family income and composition in accordance with HUD requirements.

 - The family must disclose and verify Social Security Numbers and must sign and submit consent forms for obtaining information.

 - All information supplied by the family must be true and complete.

 B. HQS Breach Caused by the Family

 The family is responsible for any HQS breach caused by the family or its guests.

 The family must allow the NCHA to inspect the unit at reasonable times and after at least two (2) calendar days' notice according to state law.

 D. Violation of Lease